Pylons/pylons/pylons/docs/gettingstarted.rst

 Running the application
 ***********************

-We can now run the web application like this:
+Run the web application:

 .. code-block:: bash

     $ cd helloworld
     $ paster serve --reload development.ini

-The command loads our project server configuration file in :file:`development.ini` and serves the Pylons application.
+The command loads the project's server configuration file in :file:`development.ini` and serves the Pylons application.

 .. note::

-    The ``--reload`` option ensures that the server is automatically reloaded if you make any changes to Python files or the :file:`development.ini` config file.
+    The ``--reload`` option ensures that the server is automatically reloaded if changes are made to Python files or the :file:`development.ini` config file.
 This is very useful during development.
-To stop the server you can press :command:`Ctrl+c` or your platform's equivalent.
+To stop the server press :command:`Ctrl+c` or the platform's equivalent.

-If you visit http://127.0.0.1:5000/ when the server is running you will see the welcome page.
+Visiting http://127.0.0.1:5000/ when the server is running will show the welcome page.

 ***********
 Hello World
 ***********

-To create the basic hello world application, we'll first create a :term:`controller` in the project to handle requests:
+To create the basic hello world application, first create a :term:`controller` in the project to handle requests:

 .. code-block:: bash

     $ paster controller hello

-If you open the :file:`helloworld/controllers/hello.py` module it created, you can see that it will return just the string 'Hello World', and looks like
+Open the :file:`helloworld/controllers/hello.py` module that was created.
-this:
+The default controller will return just the string 'Hello World':

 .. code-block:: python